k3karthic/terraform__oci-instance-1/README.md

 ## Encryption

 Sensitive files like the input variables (india.tfvars) and Terraform state files are encrypted before being stored in the repository.
+The unencrypted file paths must be added to .gitignore.

 Use the following command to decrypt the files after cloning the repository,